Staskosh/Bitly-url-shorterer/README.md

 # Bitly url shortener

 Input some URL to get a Bitly short link and forget about long URLs.
-The script allows you to shorten links using the bit.ly service, as well as get the number of clicks on the shortened link.
+The script allows you to shorten links using the [bitly](https://bitly.com) service, as well as get the number of clicks on the shortened link.

 ## How to install